ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 **Returned value**

-A string without any heading whitespaces.
+A string without any leading whitespaces.

 Type: `String`.